 This topic will discuss the use of antiplatelet therapy to reduce the risk of adverse outcomes after PCI in patients with stable coronary artery disease.
 Related topics include:

-OUR APPROACH TO TREATMENT DURATION — For most patients with stable coronary artery disease who have undergone percutaneous coronary intervention (PCI) with stenting (either bare metal stent [BMS] or drug-eluting stent [DES]), we recommend aspirin 75 to 100 mg daily plus clopidogrel 75 mg daily for at least 12 months.
-For many individuals who have tolerated this therapy, we continue this dual antiplatelet therapy (DAPT) for an additional 18 months.
-(See 'Duration' below.)
+OUR APPROACH TO TREATMENT DURATION — For most patients with stable coronary artery disease who have undergone percutaneous coronary intervention (PCI) with stenting (either bare metal stent [BMS] or drug-eluting stent [DES]), we recommend aspirin 75 to 100 mg daily plus clopidogrel 75 mg daily for at least 6 to 12 months.

-However, the decision regarding the duration of DAPT must be individualized, taking into account the benefits (prevention of ischemic events) and risks (bleeding):
+Therefore, the decision to continue DAPT after 6 to 12 months must be individualized, taking into account the benefits (prevention of ischemic events) and risks (bleeding):

 Patients who may be reasonable candidates for less than one year of DAPT include those at relatively high bleeding risk: a history of transient ischemic attack or stroke, age ≥75 years, propensity to bleed (eg, recent trauma or surgery, recent or recurrent gastrointestinal bleeding, active peptic ulcer disease, severe hepatic impairment), body weight <60 kg, or concomitant use of medications that increase risk (oral anticoagulants or nonsteroidal antiinflammatory drugs [NSAIDs]).